-- Implementation of effective corporate evaluation systems
+- Implementing effective corporate evaluation systems

-- Implementation of effective decentralized evaluation systems
+- Implementing effective decentralized evaluation systems

-- Promotion of UN coordination on gender-responsive evaluation
+- Promoting UN coordination on gender-responsive evaluation

 - Strengthening national evaluation capacities for gender-responsive evaluation